 Applications open May 1 and are due June 15.

 See our awards calendar for all relevant deadlines.
 Please note that deadlines are subject to change and if needed, will be announced via our social media channels promptly.

 Essays should be approximately 4,000–7,500 words (or 15–25 pages), excluding notes and bibliography.
-Formatting should be double-spaced throughout with one-inch margins and a standard font such as Times New Roman 12.
+Formatting should be double-spaced throughout with one-inch margins and a standard font such as Times New Roman, size 12.
 Please also note: